rdkcentral/rdkb-halif-cellular/docs/pages/CellularHalSpec.md

 ## Quality Control

-Both HAL wrapper and 3rd party software implementations should prioritize robust memory management to guarantee leak-free and corruption-resistant operation.
+To ensure the highest quality and reliability, it is strongly recommended that third-party quality assurance tools like Coverity, Black Duck, and Valgrind be employed to thoroughly analyze the implementation.
+The goal is to detect and resolve potential issues such as memory leaks, memory corruption, or other defects before deployment.

-Passing checks by using any third-party tools like `Coverity`, `Black duck`, `Valgrind`, etc. without any issue to ensure quality.
-While optional, using these tools is considered a best practice.
+Furthermore, both the HAL wrapper and any third-party software interacting with it must prioritize robust memory management practices.
+This includes meticulous allocation, de-allocation, and error handling to guarantee a stable and leak-free operation.

 ## Licensing